AntaresSimulatorTeam/antares-web-installer/docs/overview.md

 The `antares-web-installer` application exists in two versions:

-- a simplified command line version (CLI): `AntaresWebInstallerCli.exe`
+- a simplified command line version (CLI): `AntaresWebInstaller.exe`
-- an intuitive graphical version (GUI): `AntaresWebInstallerGUI.exe`
+- an intuitive graphical version (GUI): `AntaresWebInstaller.exe`

 The application is available for Windows and Ubuntu.